cerner/terra-framework/packages/terra-date-input/docs/DateInputField.md

 # Terra Date Input Field

-DateInputField is a component of terra-date-input that provides a container for rendering the related inputs.
-DateInputField include displays for help text, error text, required or optional indication, and invalid states.
+DateInputField is a component of terra-date-input that provides a container for rendering the related date inputs.
+DateInputField includes displays for help text, error text, required or optional indication, and invalid states.

 ## Component Features